 Our goal in this section is to forecast the income statement and construct the free cash flow build.

 JoeCo Standalone Operating Forecast

-Below the financial forecast, we placed the assumptions driving JoeCo's forecast.
-Per usual, we will have these assumptions placed below the summary financial forecast as a general modeling best practice.
+In the section beneath the financial forecast, we’ll place the assumptions driving JoeCo’s forecast.
+Per usual, we’ll have these assumptions placed below the summary financial forecast as a general modeling best practice.

 Note that the operating case toggle should be separate from the one used for TeaCo as we want the flexibility to view the two companies under separate assumptions.

-For example, if JoeCo is performing in-line with its upside side, it may lead the sponsors to question whether to just keep doing what is working and reinvest into JoeCo, particularly if TeaCo has been under-performing.
+For example, if JoeCo is performing in line with its upside side, it may lead sponsors to question whether to continue doing what is working and reinvest more into JoeCo, particularly if TeaCo has been underperforming.